caliskanmurat/qgis_easy_raster_splitter_plugin/easy_raster_splitter/README.md

 <sub>*Source:https://gis.stackexchange.com/questions/141320/installing-3rd-party-python-libraries-for-qgis-on-windows*</sub><br/><br/>

 With this plugin, it is possible to split raster files based on given polygon data.
-For correct results please be sure that the layer and the canvas have the same coordinate reference system.
+For correct results please be sure that the layers and the canvas have the same coordinate reference system.

 2 methods and 2 options are available for this process<br/>